-Q I heard you should take tonics in spring and autumn.
-Is that principle still valid today?
+Q I heard herbal tonics should be taken in spring and autumn—is that principle still valid today?

-A Taking a tonic during the spring and autumn transitional seasons is still a valid principle.
-Transitional seasons place a heavy adaptation burden on the body due to climate change and make immunity easy to destabilize.
-Replenishing qi and blood in advance during these periods helps you get through the seasonal change.
+A Taking it during the spring and autumn seasonal transitions is still a valid principle.
+These transitions place a heavy adaptation burden on the body due to climate change, and immunity tends to waver during this time.
+Replenishing Qi and Blood in advance helps you get through the seasonal change well.

 Detailed Answer

-When temperature swings are large in the spring and autumn transitional seasons, the body uses a lot of energy adapting.
-Replenishing qi and blood with a tonic before these periods makes you less vulnerable to colds, allergies, and fatigue.
-Modern people have many additional draining factors—air conditioning and heating, overwork, irregular meals—so taking it whenever needed regardless of season is also fine.
+When temperature changes are large during the spring and autumn transitions, the body spends a lot of energy adapting.
+Replenishing Qi and Blood with a tonic before this period makes you less vulnerable to colds, allergies, and fatigue.
+Modern life has many additional depleting factors—air conditioning/heating, overwork, irregular meals—so taking it whenever needed, regardless of season, is also fine.

-At Dongjedang Korean Medicine Clinic, beyond transitional seasons we prescribe to match high-energy-expenditure periods such as exam or job preparation, wedding preparation, before and after surgery, before and after childbirth, and burnout recovery.
-We plan together during your consultation when it is best for you to take it.
+At Dongjedang Korean Medicine Clinic, besides seasonal transitions, we prescribe for other high-depletion periods such as exam preparation, job hunting, wedding preparation, before and after surgery, before and after childbirth, and burnout recovery.
+We plan the best timing together with you during consultation.

 Related FAQs